thomasclarke1969/documentation/client/rest/errors.md

 ## Error Responses

+### service_unavailable

+There are issues on the server; typically these resolve in a few minutes, and you can retry your request soon.
+If the issue does not clear, contact support@layer.com.

+### invalid_app_id

+The Application ID provided to a `POST /sesssion` call was invalid.
+This service accepts IDs in the form of `layer://apps/production/uuid`, `layer://apps/staging/uuid` and just `uuid`.
+See [Obtain a Session Token](client#3-obtain-a-session-token).

+### invalid_request_id

+The client has supplied a request ID that is not a valid UUID.
+You can try and validate your UUID with a public UUID validator such as [this one](http://guid.us/Test/GUID).

+### access_denied

+You have attempted to access a resource to which your user does not have permissions.
+Typically this means that the user was a participant of this Conversation, but is no longer a participant.
+So it still shows up in their data, but they no longer have permissions to operate upon it.

+### not_found

+You have attempted to access a resource that was not found.
+Typical causes include:

+1. The resource was deleted
+2. The resource ID is incorrect
+3. The user has never been a participant who can access this data; from the user's perspective, this data does not exist.

+## Full List

 | `code`   | `id` | Context | HTTP Status |Description |
 |:------:|------|:---------:|--------|-------------|
 | 1 | `service_unavailable` | Client | `503 (Service Unavailable)`  | The operation could not be completed because a backend service could not be accessed |